lklynet/injectly/README.md

 Any changes you make to the scripts in Injectly are automatically reflected on all websites using the embedded script.

 ---

-## **Tech Stack**

-- **Frontend**: Tailwind CSS for minimal, responsive design.
-- **Backend**: Node.js with Express.js for API and routing.
-- **Database**: SQLite for lightweight and fast data storage.

-## **Contributing**

-We welcome contributions!
-Please:

-1. Fork the repository.
-2. Create a new branch: git checkout -b feature-name.
-3. Submit a pull request with your changes.
-4. Gives us a big ol star! ⭐️

 <a href="https://star-history.com/#lklynet/injectly&Timeline">
  <picture>